 The Quarterly: How would you quantify the impact of what has been done in the past 15 months?

 Bart Schlatmann: Our objectives were to be quicker to market, increase employee engagement, reduce impediments and handovers, and, most important, improve client experience.
 We are progressing well on each of these.
-In addition, we are doing software releases on a two- to three-week basis rather than five to six times a year, and our Net Promoter Score and employee-engagement scores are up multiple points.
+In addition, we are doing software releases on a two- to three-week basis rather than five to six times a year, and our customer-satisfaction and employee-engagement scores are up multiple points.
 We are also working with INSEAD, the international business school, to measure some of these metrics as a neutral outsider.

 The Quarterly: Do you see any risks in this agile model?